zdoom-docs/staging/md/Api/Base/Wads/WadNamespace.md

 #-
 [Wads].{NS_HIDDEN}

-Used for [filters] files that did not match this game.
+Used for [filter]ed files that did not match this game.
 -#

 #-